 My other numbers aren't too shabby, either, but this article isn't about me; it's about why you aren't necessarily getting strong as fast as you'd like.
 Let's look at a few mistakes many people make in their quest to get stronger.
 Sadly, I made most of these myself along the way, so hopefully I can save you some frustration.

-Mistake #1 / Only Doing What's Fun And Not What You Need
+Mistake #1: Only Doing What's Fun

 As you could probably tell, deadlifting is a strength of mine, and I enjoy it.
 Squatting, on the other hand, never came naturally to me.
 I always squatted, but I'd be lying if I didn't say that it took the back seat to pulling heavy.